jamusi/projects/project_18-toggling.md

 * Create groups that share binary buttons (on/of)
 * Create buttons to each service/resource that you need
 * Toggle them accordingly to the availability of the services (only if you have permissions)
-* Define timers to change the buttons state
+* Define timers to change the buttons' states
 * Subscribe buttons in order to be notified when certain service is available/unavailable

 ## Team